 A criminal, turned German agent, turned British double agent.
 Only Englishman to receive Iron Cross.

 Edward A. Chapman, codename “Zigzag,” was an explosives expert.
-Yet, unlike some others in this list, he wasn’t using his talent for anything good.
-He was robbing jewelry shops.
+Yet unlike some others on this list, he wasn’t using his talent for anything good; he was robbing jewelry shops.
 He was also a master of breaking locks.

-In 1939, he was caught red handed trying to rob a nightclub.
+In 1939, he was caught red-handed trying to rob a nightclub.
 Jersey police imprisoned him in Channel Islands.
-He was supposed to serve only two years in Channel Islands, but police were making a case against him to serve another 14 years on the mainland prison.
+He was only supposed to serve two years, but police were making a case against him to serve another 14 in the mainland prison.
 However, fate had decided something else.

 In 1940, the Nazi army occupied Channel Islands.
 They did not release prisoners but started researching for anybody useful.
-Of course, Chapman shined out.
+Of course, Chapman stood out.
 By the time his two year sentence was completed, he had become a German agent.
-They took him to Paris and further trained him in explosives, radio communication and parachute jumping.
+They took him to Paris and further trained him in explosives, radio communication, and parachuting.
 Germans assigned him the task to blow up de Havilland aircraft factory in Hatfield.
-A German bomber jet carried him over England and he jumped.
+A German bomber carried him over England, and he jumped.

-When Chapman returned, Germans considered him a hero, a great hero who deserved Iron Cross, the highest civil military award of German army.
+When Chapman returned, the Germans considered him a hero who deserved the Iron Cross.
 Chapman remains the only British person to have received it.

 6. Dr. Humam Khalil Al-Balawi